 The walls, the hallway, everything clean and structurally sound.
 Painted in hues of eggshell white, light sky blue and creamy yellow.
-Once an ancient floor now gleaming waxed to perfection and old relic paintings reborn anew hanging on the walls.
-Fresh flowers in sparkling crystal vases sitting atop deep-polished half tables, freshened the air with clean fragrant smells.
+A once ancient floor, now gleaming, waxed to perfection.
+Old relic paintings reborn anew, hanging on the walls.
+Fresh flowers in sparkling crystal vases sit atop deep-polished half tables, freshening the air with fragrant smells.

-Yet this vision shakes me for it cannot be real.
+Yet this vision cannot be real.
 Not trusting my own eyes I look back behind me to see in contrast below, but the stairs no-longer existed!
 Only a painted wall, solid in touch instead.